jtylek/RasPiEsi/README.md

 # RasPiEsi
-RasPiEsi - The World's Smallest Open Source ERP Server
+RasPiEsi - The World's Smallest Open Source ERP Server Epesi on Raspberry Pi Zero

 ## Free and Open Source ERP Application Server
-## running on Raspberry Pi Zero
-with only 1 CPU and 512MB of RAM
+RPi Zero has only 1 CPU and 512MB of RAM
 - Epesi CRM on LLMP stack:
 - Linux
 - Lighttpd